 - Research identifying higher risk contaminants to human health in small water systems and domestic wells, which could help prioritize funding by the State Water Board.
-There is a particular interest in research that expands testing of domestic wells for contaminants of concern. - Research that identifies small water systems at high risk of failure, which could enable the provision of funding to disadvantaged communities before their systems underperform or fail. - Research that identifies health impacts related to ingestion and absorption of contaminants found in small water systems and domestics wells. - Research that assesses resource allocations under SB 200, i.e. which small districts are accessing funding and for those that are not, barriers faced and the impact on health disparities. - Research on the effectiveness of interventions under the SAFER program in improving public health outcomes. - Research on the impact of water affordability on public health outcomes.
+There is a particular interest in research that expands testing of domestic wells for contaminants of concern. - Research that identifies small water systems at high risk of failure, which could enable the provision of funding to disadvantaged communities before their systems underperform or fail. - Research that identifies health impacts related to ingestion and absorption of contaminants found in small water systems and domestics wells. - Research that assesses resource allocations under SB 200, i.e. which small districts are accessing funding and for those that are not, barriers faced and the impact on health disparities. - Research on the effectiveness of interventions under the SAFER program in improving public health outcomes (in particular water system consolidation versus point of use (POU) or point of access (POA) water treatment systems. - Research on the impact of water affordability on public health outcomes. - Research supporting the development of health-protective tribal beneficial use designations (i.e. what are tribal uses, what quality standards are needed to protect those uses?)